 Cultural Rhetorics, Embodiment, Community Engagement, Writing Centers, WAC/WID

 Trixie G. Smith is Director of The Writing Center and the Red Cedar Writing Project at Michigan State University, as well as faculty in Writing, Rhetoric & American Cultures and the Center for Gender in Global Contexts.
 Since joining the faculty at MSU in August 2007, she has taught a wide range of courses.
-Her teaching and research are infused with issues of gender and activism even as they revolve around writing center theory and practice, writing across the curriculum, writing pedagogy, and teacher training.
-Likewise these areas often intersect with her interests in pop culture, community engagement, and the idea that we’re just humans learning with/from other humans (you know, with bodies, feelings, lives outside the academy).
+Her teaching and research are infused with issues of gender, queerness, and activism even as they revolve around writing center theory and practice, WAC/WID, writing pedagogy, and teacher training.
+Likewise these areas often intersect with her interests in embodiment, community engagement, and the idea that we’re just humans learning with/from other humans (you know, with bodies, feelings, lives outside the academy).
 She has served on numerous boards and committees including the CCCC Executive Committee, ECWCA, IWCA, and MiWCA.